 WHERE THERE IS MORE THAN ONE CLASS OF SHARE CAPITAL H1

 Comparable offers Notes on Rule 14.1 H1

 1. Comparability H1

 • • H1

 H1 H1

 •

 Notes on Rule 15 H2

 1. When conversion rights etc. are exercisable during

 H2

 2. Rules 9 and 14 H2

 SPECIAL DEALS AND MANAGEMENT INCENTIVISATION H3

 Special deals with favourable conditions H3

 1. 1 H3

 НЗ

 3. Finders' fees H4

 Management incentivisation H4

 Notes on Rule 16.2

 1. Rule 15 H5

 H5

 · · · · · · · · · · · · · · · · · · ·

 H5

 • 110

 are not interested in shares in the offeree company H5

 ANNOUNCEMENT OF ACCEPTANCE LEVELS H6

 Timing and contents H6

 Notes on Rule 17.1

 H6

 · · · · · · · · · · · · · · · · · · · H7 H7

 H7

 5. Statements about withdrawals H7

 6. Incomplete acceptances and offeror purchases H7

 Consequences of failure to announce H7

-SHARE CAPITAL Comparable offers Notes on Rule 14.1 1.
-Comparability 2.
-Offer for non-voting shares only 3.
-Treatment of certain classes of share capital Separate offers for each class APPROPRIATE OFFER FOR CONVERTIBLES ETC. Notes on Rule 15 1.
-When conversion rights etc. are exercisable during an offer 2.
-Rules 9 and 14 SPECIAL DEALS AND MANAGEMENT INCENTIVISATION Special deals with favourable conditions Notes on Rule 16.1 1.
-Top-ups and other arrangements 2.
-Offeree company shareholders' approval of certain transactions - eg disposal of offeree company assets 3.
-Finders' fees Management incentivisation Notes on Rule 16.2 1.
-Rule 15 2.
-Management retaining an interest 3.
-Where incentivisation arrangements are put in place following the offer being made or the proposed arrangements are amended 4.
-Incentivisation of members of management who are not interested in shares in the offeree company ANNOUNCEMENT OF ACCEPTANCE LEVELS Timing and contents Notes on Rule 17.1 1.
-Acceptances of cash underwritten alternatives 2.
-General statements about acceptance levels 3.
-Alternative offers 4.
-Unlisted companies 5.
-Statements about withdrawals 6.
-Incomplete acceptances and offeror purchases
+SHARE CAPITAL Comparable offers Notes on Rule 14.1 Comparability Offer for non-voting shares only Treatment of certain classes of share capital Separate offers for each class APPROPRIATE OFFER FOR CONVERTIBLES ETC. Notes on Rule 15 When conversion rights etc. are exercisable during an offer Rules 9 and 14 SPECIAL DEALS AND MANAGEMENT INCENTIVISATION Special deals with favourable conditions Notes on Rule 16.1 Top-ups and other arrangements Offeree company shareholders' approval of certain transactions - eg disposal of offeree company assets Finders' fees Management incentivisation Notes on Rule 16.2 Rule 15 Management retaining an interest Where incentivisation arrangements are put in place following the offer being made or the proposed arrangements are amended Incentivisation of members of management who are not interested in shares in the offeree company ANNOUNCEMENT OF ACCEPTANCE LEVELS Timing and contents Notes on Rule 17.1 Acceptances of cash underwritten alternatives General statements about acceptance levels Alternative offers Incomplete acceptances and offeror purchases